 There are two kinds of people in this world: those that like a chocolate sweet and those that like a fruity sweet.
 I’m of the former and my husband the latter.
 So when I was at the table last week happily eating my slice of toast with the Chestnut Chocolate Spread, Jonathan asked whether there was anything special for him.

 For those who prefer a slightly more tart, fruity sweetness to their spreads, this is a good alternative to the Chestnut Chocolate Spread I most recently posted.
 It’s delicious spread on a simple raisin bread, or you can pair it with waffles, pancakes, toast, cornbread, or anything else you desire.
-If you have any leftover cranberries in the fridge from Christmas, here’s a recipe to help you use them up!
+If you have any leftover cranberries in the fridge from Thanksgiving or Christmas, here’s a recipe to help you use them up!

 - 1½ cups (150 grams) fresh cranberries

 - 1 cup (226 grams) butter, at room temperature

 - In a small saucepan over medium heat, cook the cranberries, honey and orange zest for about 8-10 minutes, until the cranberries are softened.
 All the cranberries will have "popped" open.
 Remove from heat and allow to cool to room temperature.

 - In a large bowl, using a hand mixer on medium speed, whip the butter for about 1 minute to loosen it.
 Add in the cooled cranberry mixture and whip for another 5-7 minutes, until well combined.